ludwig-cf/ludwig-cf.github.io/building/index.rst

   ADDR_SOA          # Use SOA array addressing (for GPU targets).
                     # Default is AOS (for CPU).

-Apart from the choice of ``MODEL`` preprocessor options should be specfied via the variable ``CFLAGS`` in the normal way.
+Apart from the choice of ``MODEL`` preprocessor options should be specified via the variable ``CFLAGS`` in the normal way.